 Who doesn’t love a good, hot stew on a blustery cold day?
 I can’t think of anyone who wouldn’t be thrilled to find a meal like this waiting for them when they got home from a hard day’s work.
-If those people also happened to be working all day on a cattle drive I’ll bet they were in absolute heaven.
+If those people also happened to be working all day on a cattle drive I’ll bet they’d be in absolute heaven to find a bubbling pot of cowboy Irish stew waiting for them at the chuck wagon.

 This is one of several dishes I’m going to be cooking up for National Irish American Heritage Month, not only because I happen to be a very proud Irish/Native American, but because Irish food is absolutely fabulous and should be experienced.

 This dish is taken from a Texas cookbook, but that doesn’t surprise me.
 There is a lot of Irish influence in Texas’ history.
 When you’ve got a lot of Irish people hanging around they’re going to want meals that reminded them of the old country.
-What there wasn’t a lot of, especially after the Texas range wars, was mutton, so they made it using beef instead.
+What there wasn’t a lot of, especially after the Texas range wars, was mutton, so they made their version with beef instead.

 I’m glad they did.
 While I adore a traditional Irish stew made with lamb, the beef version is just as good.
 (And in the case of beef, I’m not adverse to carrots, which should never be used in a lamb version… Though parsnips might be acceptable.)

-So if you and your family are in the mood for a hearty, filling stew that will warm you through and through on a chill spring evening, I beg you to give this one a try.
+So if you and your family are in the mood for a hearty, filling stew that will warm you through and through on a chill spring evening, I beg you to give this cowboy Irish stew a try.
 You won’t regret it.

 What’s your favorite stew?
 Is it regional or an old family recipe?
 Is it meaty and rich or a great seafood chowder?
 Perhaps it’s meatless and something you’d like to share.
 In any event, let us know in the comments, we’d love to hear about it.